What are Sticky Prices? A Guide to Price Stickiness

 Are sticky prices costly?

 It will depend on your particular business.
 There are two aspects regarding costs: pricing costs (service fees for price optimization, for example) and payment for losses that your business may incur.
-Setting sticky prices is cheap, since it doesn’t require complex calculations.
+Setting flexible prices is cheap, since it doesn’t require complex calculations.
 Still, there is a high probability that this strategy will fail, and then you will have to pay for the losses that your business will incur.

 What is the opposite of sticky prices?